 The architectural style called “Shinden-zukuri” was for the aristocrats, established in the Heian period (794-1185).

-The main characteristic of the Shinden-zukuri was the special symmetry of the group of buildings and the undeveloped space between them.
-Its delicate feature and refined way blend well with nature.
+The main characteristic of the Shinden-zukuri was the remarkable symmetry of the group of buildings and the undeveloped space between them.
+Its delicate features and refined way blend well with nature.

-The increasing size of buildings in the capital led to an architecture reliant on columns regularly spaced in accordance with the ken, a traditional measure of both size and proportion.
+The increasing size of buildings in the capital led to an architecture reliant on columns regularly spaced per the ken, a traditional measure of both size and proportion.

-Guests and residents of the house were seated on mats, and alcoves and gardens were designed to be viewed from a seated position.
-The culture of making poems was flourishing and the architecture supported it by providing openness.
+Guests and house residents were seated on mats, and alcoves and gardens were designed to be viewed from a seated position.
+The culture of making poems flourished, and the architecture supported it by providing openness.

-One of the most famous buildings with Shinden-zukuri at this period is the temple.
-Especially Konjikido (golden hall) of Chusonji Temple boasts its owner’s power, Fujiwara clan.
+One of the most famous buildings in Shinden-zukuri during this period is the temple.
+The Konjikido (golden hall) of Chusonji Temple boasts its owner’s power, the Fujiwara clan.

-We can see the influence of Buddhism, specifically Pure Land Buddhism, so there were many gardens which represented the Pure Land Paradise.
+We can see the influence of Buddhism, specifically Pure Land Buddhism, so there were many gardens that represented the Pure Land Paradise.

 Japanese Buddhism #2: End of the World Belief, Pure Land, and Zen